Have questions? We're here to help!

 Return the bike to the closest dock and press the “wrench” button.
 A red light appears on the dock, so no other rider can use it until it is fixed by a technician.

-Find available bikes on the CycleFinder/PBSC app, System Map or at a station kiosk.
+Find available bikes using the mobile website at bikesharetoronto.com, the PBSC app, system map or at a station kiosk.

 Riders are responsible for their bikes from the time they unlock them from a dock until they lock them in a dock after a ride.
 If your bicycle is stolen while it is checked out, file police report by calling the Toronto Police Service at (416) 808-2222 and by calling Customer Service at (855) 898-2378.
 Riders may be responsible for the fee of recovery or replace of the bike—$1200 (+ tax).